 Eventually, post-war life moved on for Conroy and Stubby.
 Conroy enrolled in law school at Georgetown University.
 Stubby came along and became one of the school’s first mascots.

 In 1926, Stubby died of old age in Conroy’s arms.
 He had become perhaps the most famous of World War I military dogs.
 His obituary ran in several newspapers.
-And the soldiers with whom he served—especially Conroy—remembered him with love and gratitude for the rest of their lives.
+Sergeant Stubby was not buried but instead rests at the Price of Freedom exhibit in the National Museum of American History where he and his story is on display.
+The soldiers with whom he served—especially Conroy—remembered him with love and gratitude for the rest of their lives.

 Learn about More World War I Military Heroes